timescale/docs/getting-started/run-queries-from-console.md

 - [Data mode][run-popsql]: a rich experience powered by PopSQL.
 You can write queries with autocomplete, save them in folders, share them, create charts/dashboards, and much more.

-- [SQL editor][run-sqleditor]: a simple UI in ops mode that you use to run ad-hoc ephemeral queries.
-This is useful for quick one-off tasks like creating an index on a small table or inspecting pg_stat_statements.
+- [SQL editor][run-sqleditor]: a simple UI in the ops mode that you use to run ad-hoc ephemeral queries.
+This is useful for quick one-off tasks like creating an index on a small table or inspecting `pg_stat_statements`.

-If you prefer the command line to ops mode SQL editors in Timescale Console, use [psql][install-psql].
+If you prefer the command line to the ops mode SQL editor in Timescale Console, use [psql][install-psql].

 ## Data mode

-You use data mode in Timescale Console to write queries, visualize data, and share your results.
+You use the data mode in Timescale Console to write queries, visualize data, and share your results.

 ![Screenshot of data mode](https://assets.timescale.com/docs/images/data-mode-schema-chart.png)